LongForm: Effective Instruction Tuning with Reverse Instructions: Experimental Setup

 \subsection{Baselines}

-We compare our instruction-tuned LMs with other LMs that are instruction-tuned on different datasets.
+We compare our instruction-tuned LMs with other LMs that are instruction-tuned on other datasets.
 These LMs are based on either T5-11B \cite{JMLR:v21:20-074_raffel_t5, lester-etal-2021-power} or LLaMA-7B \cite{touvron2023llama}.
-Additionally, we compare our LMs with a raw large LMs, OPT-30B \cite{zhang2022opt}.
+We also compare our LMs with a raw large LM, OPT-30B \cite{zhang2022opt}.
 Notably, all LMs have the same or higher number of parameters than our \ModelName models.

 \textbf{OPT} \cite{zhang2022opt} is an open-source decoder-only transformer LM, trained on diverse English corpora.
 Due to hardware limitations that make long text inference from LLMs time-consuming, we use the 30B variant of OPT.